LocuraDU/DU-Locura-Screens-And-Signs/DU-Animated-Atom/README.md

 > This may or may not work with other screens.

 # Screen And Sign Compatibility
-:blue_square: Not Tested :green_square: Working :yellow_square: Partially Wroking :red_square: Not Working
+:blue_square: Not Tested :green_square: Working :yellow_square: Partially Working :red_square: Not Working
 - :blue_square: Screen XS
 - :blue_square: Screen S
 - :green_square: Screen M